AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ### Is there a limit to the maximum number of rows returned from a query through the UI?

 +++Answer
-Yes, Query service internally applies a limit of 50,000 rows unless an explicit limit is specified externally.
+Yes, Query Service internally applies a limit of 50,000 rows unless an explicit limit is specified externally.
 See the guidance on [interactive query execution](./best-practices/writing-queries.md#interactive-query-execution) for more details.
 +++

 ### Is there a data size limit for the resulting output from a query?